As 2018 comes to an inevitable close, what can I (and you) take out of 2018 to ensure a stronger year in 2019? Let’s start with a business review.

 Get courses and resources online!

 Be more consistent with planning and implementation of actions.
-Set HABITs that will carry me forward.
+Set HABITs to carry me forward.

 Manage boundaries – being everything to everyone else doesn’t help me in the long run!
 Trying to do too much for clients has seen me suffer.
 I know many clients also share this problem!
 Setting fair boundaries is important.